Kopernicus/Stellarator/README.md

 ### Code Conventions

-* Usings need to be outside of the namespace declaration.
+* 'using's need to be outside of the namespace declaration.
 * Use CLR-Type-Names instead of type aliases (e.g. Int32 instead of int).
 * Don't use 'var', use CLR-Type-Names (e.g. Single instead of var).
-* Watch out, some 'unused' methods mybe used by reflection, because it is called in a textfile.
+* Watch out, some 'unused' methods maybe used by reflection, because they is called in a .cfg-file.